oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 - Each filter describes a scenario.
 There are multiple types of filters (like `server mode` and `client type`) which can be used in combination with each other to describe various scenarios (like `server mode = dev OR server mode = test`).
 - Each filter can have multiple conditions, and a filter is matched if any of the conditions specified in the rule are matched.

-For example, if we want a feature flag to be enabled only in dev environments, we can configure the flag's rules/filters as shown below.
+For example, if we want a feature flag to be enabled only on Chrome + Firefox, we can configure the flag's rules/filters as shown below.

 ![Example feature setting](images/adminPageFeatureFlagSettings.png)